MoonMoon1919/reloader/README.md

 ---

 ## TO DO:
-- [ ] Rewrite to handle based on Cron'd event
+- [x] Rewrite to handle based on Cron'd event
 - [ ] Add environment variable for `expiration_days`
 - [x] Add Codefresh for CI
 - [x] Rebuild partition checking logic to use better query
-- [ ] Add aggressive retry logic when query is stuck in queued for longer than N periods
+- [ ] Add retry logic when query is stuck in queued for longer than N periods
 - [x] Finish unit tests
 - [ ] Bootstrap Install
-- [ ] Auto set expiration to 180 days